 - Long-term rehabilitation and care, such as physical or occupational therapy, or home health services.

-- Compensation for physical anguish or emotional or mental distress.
+- Compensation for physical anguish, but also emotional or mental distress.

 - Loss of enjoyment or quality of life, which may be caused by physical disfigurement or disability, by the inability to enjoy life’s activities, or by the loss of life expectancy.

 Every case is different.
 The potential compensation you may be entitled to receive depends on the specific circumstances surrounding your claim and the type of damages you sustained.
-Call our firm today to learn more about the possible compensation involved in your case.
+Therefore, you should call our firm today to learn more about the possible compensation involved in your case.

 Contact a Premises Liability Lawyer in Tampa at Brooks Law Group Today